choir241/yes-chef-app/README.md

 ## Hooks

+`addToCart.ts`

+event handler for adding a menu item to the cart by making a POST request to the backend and creating a new document in the database collection

 ## Reducers

 ## Backend Routes

+GET /cart

+returns a json array of cart items consisting of the name, price, quantity, and instructions of the menu item

+POST /addToCart

+creates a new document in the cart collection with the name, price, quantity, and instructions of the menu item

 ## Database Design

+- `restaurant`
+  - `cart`
+    - name
+    - price
+    - quantity
+    - instructions

 ## Dependencies

 - Utilty-First CSS framework: Tailwind CSS
 - UI Component Library: Shadcn UI
 - Router: React Router
+- Database: MongoDB
+- Cors: cors
+- Data fetching: Tanstack Query
+- Environment variables: dotenv

 ## Tech Stacks

 - Frontend: Typescript
 - Library: React
 - Build tool: Vite
+- Backend: Node.js
+- Backend Framework: Express
+- Backend Language: Typescript